DjangoGirls/organizer-manual/website/README.md

 On the left menu, you will find everything you need to administrate your website but also link to the organizers manual, Slack and Google Group.

+Even if you're familiar with Django admin interface, we strongly recommend you to read this chapter.

+## Edit website basic information

+Clicking on `Events`, `Websites` and one website listed will get you this page:

+TODO: ADD IMAGE

+* `Event` and `Title`: Don't edit those field.
+If you want to modify your website to do another event, send us an [email](mailto:hello@djangogirls.com) and we will deploy a new website for you.
+* `Description`: you can edit or translate this field.
+* `Main color`: Don't like orange?
+Chose another color for your website and enter it here in hex format.
+Try to find a color where white text is still readable.
+* `Custom css`: put extra css here.

 ## Edit your event

 You can access and edit basic information about your workshop in the event section of your admin interface: